SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2020-08-17-monogame-for-mac-on-rails.markdown

 <li>Fin</li>
 </ol>

-<p>The process is fairly easy and shouldn’t take you more than one or two cups of coffee to get through (depending on your internet connection)</p>
+<p>The process is fairly easy and should not take you more than one or two cups of coffee to get through (depending on your internet connection)</p>

 <p>If you prefer, I’ve uploaded a video walking through the process here:</p>